 The Norwegian Academy of Music offers programmes for string players in Music Performance and Music Education at undergraduate and graduate levels:

 Following their education at the Academy, several of our recent year graduates have entered directly into Concertmaster positions around the country.
-The highly successful Ensemble Allegria emerged from the Academy and maintains its base here.
+The highly successful Ensemble Allegria emerged from the Academy.